 Connections for LinnStrument and LinnStrument 128 are identical except LinnStrument 128 does not have the power input jack, which is not necessary because its power is supplied from the USB connection.
 In fact, few LinnStrument owners use the power jack.

 (Not on LinnStrument 128): Standard round power connector, for use when not getting power from USB.
 Any DC power supply, center negative or center positive from 7.5 to 12 volts can be used, AC or DC (center + or center -), with at least 300+ mA.

 Standard full-size MIDI IN and OUT jacks.
 Be sure MIDI I/O (in Global Settings) is set to MIDI JACKS.
 There's little need to connect MIDI IN unless you're using MIDI Sync or want custom MIDI control of the panel lights.

 Full-size USB B (peripheral) jack.
 Use for 3.7 times faster MIDI speed than the MIDI jacks, and to provide power.
 Can be used for power with any standard USB power adaptor when using the MIDI jacks.
-LinnStrument can also be powered with any lightning-equipped iPhone, iPad or other mobile device.
-To use this special Low Power Mode, hold the Octave/Transpose key when powering on the LinnStrument.
+LinnStrument can also be powered with any iPad with USB-C, or with an iPad or iPhone with lightning connector, though see below for power limitations from Lightning.